 Water is a key variable in the causes and impacts of many natural disasters.
-A large percentage of disasters are caused by water or climate-related hazards, such as floods, droughts and landslides.
-As climate change increases the frequency and intensity of extreme weather and the number of water-related disasters are expected to rise.
+A large percentage of disaster events are caused by water or climate-related hazards, such as floods, droughts and landslides.
+As climate change increases the frequency and intensity of extreme weather, the number of water-related disasters is expected to rise.